SaniSafiyanu/Sani-Safiyanu/README.md

 - My Name is Sani.

 - A Process Development Engineer, a Data Scientist and a Microsoft Certified Data Analyst!
-Whew!

 - 👀 I’m interested in data driven decision making ❕